victorbrjorge/Hokusai/README.md

 # Hokusai

-Attempt of a parallel implementation of the Hokusai algorithm
+Attempt of a parallel implementation of the Hokusai algorithm, available at: http://www.auai.org/uai2012/papers/231.pdf